Check out our new lower rates.

 A loan modification can be hard to qualify for, as lenders are under no obligation to change the terms and conditions of a loan, even if the borrower is behind on payments.
 A lender will typically request documents to show financial hardship, such as hardship letters, bank statements, tax returns, and proof of income.

-While loan modifications are most common for secured loans, like home mortgages, it’s also possible to get student loan modifications and even personal loan modifications.
+While loan modifications are most common for secured loans, like home mortgages, it may also be possible to get modifications for unsecured loans as well, such as student loans and even personal loans.

 What Is Refinancing a Loan?